Code-Institute-Submissions/Discover-Malta/README.md

 ### Resources:

-* My other project [Elite Fitness](https://github.com/HollyC7/EliteFitness) was a useful reference when beginning development of this site to see how the code should eb written as well as the README and TESTING file.
+* My other project [Elite Fitness](https://github.com/HollyC7/EliteFitness) was a useful reference when beginning development of this site to see how the code should be written as well as the README and TESTING file.
 * The Code Institute [Gitpod template](https://github.com/Code-Institute-Org/gitpod-full-template) that installs useful tools into Gitpod.
-* Stackoverflow for how to do certain aspects of the site.
+* Stack Overflow for how to do certain aspects of the site.
 * W3Schools for how to do certain aspects of the site.
-* Code Insitute course material for making the site and using Javascript and APIs.
+* Code Institute course material for making the site and using Javascript and APIs.
 * Bootstrap documentation for tips on how to use Javascript.
 * JQueryUI documentation for tips on how to use certain functions.
 * Codepen.io to see how to add a scroll to top button.